zhu-xlab/SCST_4_RS/README.md

   <img src="https://i.imgur.com/QZIOPNb.png" alt="RSICD oversights/hallucinations" width="700" height="150" class="center">
 </h1>

 The up and down arrows next to the scores indicate the direction towards which the score should go to improve the score.
 For instance, **-2,62%** in the "oversights" column on the first line is in accordance with the arrow's direction, meaning that it is going in the right direction.
-However, the code fails at addressing hallucinations: this is probably caused by the relatively short length of the captions. **VRSBench has longer, more expressive and contains a more elaborate vocabulary than the other datasets**, making it the perfect candidate for **hallucinations reduction testing**.
+However, the code fails at addressing hallucinations: this is probably caused by the relatively short length of the captions. **VRSBench has longer, more expressive captions than other datasets, and contains an elaborate vocabulary**, making it the perfect candidate for **hallucinations reduction testing**, which does not work on datasets with smaller sentences, as the amount of hallucinations tends to increase with the length of the caption.

 **UCM Dataset**